 Louise Gold, Peter Harris, Chris Langham, and, Steve Punt went on to appear in the documentary I Love The Muppets.

-have also made somewhat noteworthy contributions to the world of
+adult TV show, have also made somewhat noteworthy contributions to the world of

 pre-school-children’s television.
 Jon Glover had previously presented BBC

 Spitting Image featured in ITV’s 50 Greatest Shows, where it was spoken about by among others Peter Fluck.
 Meanwhile Louise Gold was speaking about The Muppet Show but was clearly voicing and probably puppeteering The Queen puppet who spoke about the programme.
 Steve Nallon is clearly voicing Margaret Thatcher but it is not clear whether his part was done for the documentary.